Ollier Approach to Sinus Tarsi

 The Internervous plane for Ollier Approach lies between:

-- Peroneus tertius muscle: it’s innervated by the deep peroneal nerve.
+- Peroneus tertius muscle: which is innervated by the deep peroneal nerve.

-- Peroneus brevis muscle: it’s innervated by the superficial peroneal nerve.
+- Peroneus brevis muscle: which is innervated by the superficial peroneal nerve.

 - Incise fascia and divide inferior extensor retinaculum in line with incision.